 These are injections into the small sliding (facet) joints of the spine.
 The injections aim to provide relief from your symptoms and will help to confirm that your symptoms arise from the facet joints.

 You will lie on the CT table on your front.
-Your skin will be cleaned with antiseptic and local anaesthetic administered.
-The radiologist inserts a very fine needle into the joint that your doctor has asked us to inject using an aseptic technique.
+Your skin will be cleaned with antiseptic where the needle and a local anaesthetic will be given.
+The radiologist inserts a very fine needle into the joint that your doctor has asked us to inject, using an aseptic technique (strict infection control techniques to minimise any risks of infections).
 You may be moved in and out of the CT machine as the needle is guided safely into the correct position.
-A small amount of X-ray contrast may be injected to confirm the needle position.
+A small amount of x-ray contrast may be injected to confirm the needle position.

 Facet joint injections are generally very safe.

 - Increase in symptoms for up to 48 hours which will then settle.